IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 > Integrating gender implies a **proactive** attitude of looking at and analysing how situations affect women, girls, men and boys differently.
 It is also about making such differences **visible** throughout the monitoring cycle. *Emphasis in original*

 When the Commission detects and reports on these differences, it allows duty-bearers to address the human rights issues for men and boys.
-"A gender-sensitive analysis is therefore instrumental to tailoring specific and action-oriented recommendations on the responses that are needed to address human rights violations, protect victims' rights and contribute to the prevention and non-recurrence of such violations."^\[43]
+"A gender-sensitive analysis is therefore instrumental to tailoring specific and action-oriented recommendations on the responses that are needed to address human rights violations, protect victims' rights and contribute to the prevention and non-recurrence of such violations."\[43]

 ### Avoid making false assumptions

 The Commission should avoid making assumptions about how gender relates to human rights issues.
-The *Manual on Human Rights Monitoring*^[NManual on Human Rights Monitoring (Revised edition)] warns human rights workers to avoid making wrong assumptions about gender.
+The *Manual on Human Rights Monitoring*\[57] warns human rights workers to avoid making wrong assumptions about gender.

 > **HROs should avoid making wrong assumptions**, such as: